 2.4.
 Collection of Fish and Stocking

 The Thai Koi fry was sourced from Faridpur district, Bangladesh, and transported to the experimental area in oxygenated polyethylene bags.
 Before stocking, the fry was acclimatized in a hapa for seven days and fed a commercial diet.
-Finally, Thai Koi (Anabas testudineus) fry was stocked at a density of 300 per decimal across all treatments in the afternoon.
+Finally, Thai Koi (A. testudineus) fry was stocked at a density of 300 per decimal across all treatments in the afternoon.

 2.5.
 Feeding of Fish